Divergent Fluctuations from a 2D Infrared Catastrophe

-where $L$ is the cell length along $z$.
-The amplitude $S$ captures the uniform plane mode.
-To leading order in slab thickness and for short-ranged dipolar correlations, $S \simeq R_{\mathrm{int}}/(\varepsilon_0^2 A^2 a)$, so that $R_{\mathrm{int}}\propto A\,a$ for bulk liquids implies $S\propto 1/A$.
-It is convenient to define the area-rescaled plane-mode strength $s_0 \equiv A\,S$, which is intensive in the thermodynamic limit; to leading order $s_0 \simeq R_{\mathrm{int}}/(\varepsilon_0^2 A a)$.
-The constant $\sigma_0^2$ collects bounded, short‑range contributions that are effectively $\Delta z$‑independent beyond a small correlation length.
-Figure~\ref{fig:main} shows that the resulting variance curves are in excellent agreement with the Brownian‑bridge functional form predicted by our theory across both cell cross sections, matching the shape and magnitude within statistical uncertainty.

-{\it Discussion}—The growth of plane‑averaged potential fluctuations in 2D‑periodic slabs is entirely carried by the uniform plane mode (q=0), which is the fluctuation analogue of the Ewald surface/dipole ($k{=}0$) term~\cite{Ballenegger2014}.
-Slab-corrected 3D Ewald and true 2D Ewald schemes remove interactions between periodically repeated slabs but do not eliminate this intrinsic plane mode.
-The sheet‑dipole mapping makes its effect explicit: at any finite lateral area it generates a random‑walk or Brownian‑bridge contribution to $\mathrm{Var}[\bar\phi]$ with amplitude set by $R_{\mathrm{int}}/A$, whereas nonuniform modes are short-ranged in $z$ and either vanish under full-plane averaging or contribute only a bounded background for finite-area measurements.
+{\it Discussion}---The growth of plane‑averaged potential fluctuations in 2D‑periodic slabs is entirely carried by the uniform plane mode ($\mathbf{q}{=}0$), the fluctuation analogue of the Ewald surface/dipole ($k{=}0$) term~\cite{Ballenegger2014}.
+Slab-corrected 3D Ewald and true 2D Ewald schemes remove interactions between periodically repeated slabs in $z$ but do not eliminate this mode, which arises from \emph{lateral} periodicity.
+At any finite lateral area it generates either a linearly increasing or a Brownian-bridge contribution with amplitude $S \propto 1/A$ [Eq.~\eqref{eq:S_main}], whereas nonuniform modes vanish under full-plane averaging or contribute only a bounded background.

-A variance that grows without bound with distance cannot represent a physical bulk property, since bulk phases are defined by spatially invariant thermodynamics.
-The divergence identified here is therefore a boundary-condition artifact imposed by two-dimensional periodicity, not a property of the material.
-This artificial inflation of electrostatic fluctuations propagates directly into free energies—which are configurational integrals—thereby biasing solvation, charging, and interfacial free-energy estimates even when mean electrostatic profiles appear well converged.
+A variance that grows without bound with distance cannot represent a physical bulk property.
+The divergence arises because the uniform plane mode is unscreened under 2D periodicity, making it a boundary-condition artifact that propagates into free energies, biasing solvation, charging, and interfacial estimates even when mean profiles appear converged.

-Consistent with this interpretation, the MD–model agreement in Fig.~\ref{fig:main} confirms both the Brownian-bridge form [Eq.~\eqref{eq:fit}] and the $1/A$ scaling of the fitted slope $S$ (the plane‑mode strength).
-This suggests a simple diagnostic for existing simulations: compute $\mathrm{Var}[\Delta\phi(\Delta z)]$ from $\bar\phi(z)$, fit Eq.~\eqref{eq:fit} to extract $S$ and the small bounded offset \textbf{$\sigma_0^2$}, and thereby separate the uniform plane mode contribution from the short‑range background.